-Boston Cream Pie Cupcakes: Tender cupcakes filled with fluffy pastry cream and topped with rich chocolate ganache.
-Your favorite cake made 10x easier!
+These Boston cream pie cupcakes feature tender vanilla cake filled with fluffy pastry cream and topped with rich chocolate ganache.
+These are 10x easier to make than Boston Cream Pie.

 I love making difficult recipes easier.
 Cakes are a risky proposition especially if you’re entertaining.
 If your cake gets stuck, or you drop it on the ground (Been there done that), you are out of luck.